 Bread rolls are not quite what they seem

-Well that’s not totally accurate.
+We love this random fact about England for its true reflection of the diversity of our nation.
 We’re referring to the number of different names used to describe a bread roll.
 Depending on where you are in England, you’ll likely call it something completely different to someone 100 miles away in another region.

 A 2014 survey conducted at Manchester University revealed a whopping 13 different names for bread rolls.
 Start hungry if you want to try them all.